openmesh-DIY/openmesh-firmware/.github/ISSUE_TEMPLATE/bug_report.md

 ### Actual behavior
 What actually happened and ruined your day.

+### Did you change anything?
+Be honest.
+We will find out anyway.

 ### Hardware
 - ESP32 board:
 - LoRa module (SX1276 / SX1278):